-Study examines qualities of good and bad mentoring relationshipsJanuary 10th, 2013 in Other
+Study examines qualities of good and bad mentoring relationshipsJanuary 10, 2013 by Steve Tokar in Medicine & Health / Other

 What makes a good mentor?
 Previous studies have shown the professional benefits of cultivating a strong mentoring relationship, but a recent study co-led by UCSF researchers delved further to analyze the attributes that make a successful mentor-mentee pairing.

 "We know from previous research that robust mentorship helps people with their career development and career satisfaction, supports faculty retention and contributes to academic productivity," said Mitchell D. Feldman, MD, MPhil, a UCSF professor of medicine and senior author of the study, published in the January 2013 issue of Academic Medicine.